HarryRoldan/harryroldan.github.io/README.md

 In today's lesson I'm going to refresh my knowledge on a few commands.
 The ***touch, cp and the mkdir*** commands!

 So let's start with the ***touch*** command.
 No we aren't touching anything but creating something.
 The touch command is used to create a file that has nothing in it.
+What I forogt was the ***.*** is a way to create a hidden file!
+I'm going to use the echo command and use this syntax ***echo "Hello, Linux" > file.txt*** and when a user uses the command ***ls*** it will not show up on the listing of files and directories!
+Didn't really know that and I found that so cool to learn.

 ![Lab Screenshot](images/3.0.png)

+A few things to look at as well is the ***> and >>*** symbols while creating directories and files.
+So let me get to it!
+The **>** when in use creates and overwrites whatever file or directory you the user are writing to.  **BUT** the **>>** adds more content to whatever directory or file that you are writing to.
+A user must be careful while using these outputs!
+I would say thank you for coming to my Linux Talks, but I have more!